-A total of 20 representative users were solicited, screened, scheduled and ultimately participated in a 60-minute, one-on-one interview.
-Participants were selected to ensure proper data saturation approximation for the following user requirements:
+A total of 20 representative users were solicited, screened, scheduled for a 60-minute, one-on-one interview.
+Participants were selected to approximate data saturation across the following user categories:

-Pedestrian behavior is significantly influenced by social and environmental factors
+Pedestrian behavior is significantly influenced by individual, social, and environmental factors

-Many drivers become visibly agitated, yelling at cyclists and even playing 'chicken' with pedestrians
+Drivers largely ignored and blocked by disregarding bicyclists become visibly frustrated, yelling at cyclists and even playing 'chicken' with pedestrians

-A cyclist notices the agitated drivers and begins to swerve, communicating with the rest of the group about coming to a complete stop
+Driver-to-pedestrian communication captures the attention of a cyclist who immediately after begins to swerve, signaling the rest of the group to a complete stop

 Organizers and Volunteers